 Having teachers and staff fill out a simple questionnaire about how students present in the classroom takes the guesswork out of identifying kids with the most pressing sensory needs.

 2. Follow a Focused Super-Self Plan

-Creating and implementing with fidelity a specific outline of self-regulation activities in the sensory room, helps all staff working with the child better understand how the child best learns.
+Creating and implementing a specific outline of self-regulation activities in the sensory room with fidelity helps all staff working with the child better understand how they best learn.